Distribution-Informed Adaptation for kNN Graph Construction: Methodology

 Since the KL divergence is originally intended for measuring similarities between two populations and is not suitable for comparing d-dimensional $X$ and one-dimensional $F$, we design a loss by modifying KL divergence to measure the dissimilarity of sample-wise probability between $X$ and $F$ instead:

 where $P(x_i)$ and $P(f_i)$ are the probabilities for the $i$-th sample in $X$ and $F$, respectively.

-The loss function is used to modify $F$ so that the fitness value for each sample can maintain the original distribution even if the dimension is reduced.
-In paNNG, we calculate the probability via Kernel Density Estimation (KDE), yielding the slope of gradient descent becomes:
+The loss function is used to modify $F$ so that the fitness kernel preserves the original data distribution while the fitness values for borderline samples evolve to the intended directions under the guidance of constraint, $g(F) \le 0$.
+In DaNNG, we calculate the probability via Kernel Density Estimation (KDE), yielding the slope of gradient descent becomes: